How to get from Barranquilla to Santa Marta

 You can spare a few hours exploring the colonial houses in the Old Town or scuba diving in El Rodadero, which has some of the most affordable scuba diving centres in South America.
 But we recommend saving your time for the more exciting destinations near Santa Marta — like Tayrona, the Sierra Nevada de Santa Marta and Ciudad Perdida.

 Still looking for accommodation?
-Don't forget to check out our favourite places to stay in Santa Marta at the bottom of this page.
+Don't forget to check out our favourite places to stay in Santa Marta.

 Barranquilla to Santa Marta by Minivan